This video is one from my vault and was filmed in 2022.

 I’m also just trying out some Zig pens from a brand called Kuretake which have had good reviews and I will let you know how they pan out…

-The sketchbook I use here is called the Venezia Drawing Book from Fabriano which comes in several sizes and has 200gsm paper and 48 sheets or 96 page surfaces.
-I mostly use the largest one which is 23cm x 30cm as it can take quite a bit of wet material and collage and the double page spreads lay quite flat…
+The sketchbook I use here is called the Venezia Book from Fabriano which comes in several sizes and has 200gsm paper and 48 sheets or 96 page surfaces.
+I mostly use the largest one which is 23cm x 30cm as it can take quite a bit of wet material and collage and the double page spreads in this size book lay quite flat…

 Next